© Crown copyright 2018

 There is no special service available for large-scale pre-completion applications.
 The quickest and cheapest way is to use our online services.
 If you do not use our online services you can lodge applications by sending the relevant application by post or DX to our standard address.

 When preparing a large scale application, remember that:

-- you must count registered land units separately from unregistered units, as you will need to make two separate applications – one for registration of dealing with registered land and the other for first registration of the unregistered units (the fees are assessed separately, see examples A and B)
+- you must count registered land units separately from unregistered units, as you will need to make two separate applications – one for registration of dealing with registered land and the other for first registration of the unregistered units (the fees are assessed separately, see examples A, B and C)

 - to qualify for Article 6, the application must relate to a single document, such as a transfer or transfer of charge(s), which affects all the titles – a series of separate transfers would not meet this criterion

-- you cannot aggregate land units that are in different legal ownership, even if they are being transferred or charged to a common purchaser or chargee, see example E
+- you cannot aggregate land units that are in different legal ownership, even if they are being transferred or charged to a common purchaser or chargee, see example F

 - you cannot aggregate land units that are transferred or charged by one legal owner to several separate purchasers or chargees

 We only provide factual information and impartial advice about our procedures.
 Read more about the advice we give.